1958 Cal Poly Pomona Broncos football team

-The 1958 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1958 NCAA College Division football season.
+The 1958 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1958 college football season.
 Led by second-year head coach Don Warhurst, Cal Poly Pomona compiled a record of 7–3.
 The team outscored its opponents 275 to 150 for the season.
 The Broncos played home games in Pomona Catholic High School in Pomona, California.